luoxh3/bleval/README.md

 -   **One-to-One Translation**: Each prior in your JAGS/Stan model becomes one line in this function
 -   **Use the "\~" Heuristic**: Inspect your JAGS model and identify all lines with "\~" symbols.
 The log of the densities on the right-hand side of these "\~" symbols needs to be evaluated and summed.
 For `log_prior`, focus on the lines like:
     -   `parameter ~ prior_distribution(...)`
--   **Parameterization Check**: Ensure R density functions use the same parameterization as your Bayesian software
 -   **Use Log-Scale**: Remember to use log = TRUE in all density functions

 ```{r}